idewcomputing/project-trivia-health/trivia/index.md

   * At least two images or advanced visual effects.
 - **A poster** (2’ x 3’) summarizing the process of creating your trivia app (including artifacts created, like sketches, prototypes etc.), along with defining features of the final design.
 - **A marketing card** (3” x 5”) that promotes your team’s trivia game with classmates and the community.
-- **A well-coordinated presentation** that demonstrates the trivia app and explains the process of developing it to visitors to your school.
+- **A well-coordinated presentation** that demonstrates the trivia app and explains the process of developing it to visitors of your school.
-- **A prepared personal perspective** for you, as an individual, to share unique responsibilities and experiences with the project, including how your future goals and interests have been shaped.
+- **A prepared personal perspective** for you, as an individual, to share your unique responsibilities and experiences during the project, including how your future goals and interests have been shaped.

 <footer>&nbsp;</footer>